noaa-afsc/observer-report/README.md

 * Craig H. Faunce (craig.faunce@noaa.gov)

 The final chapter is co-authored by these individuals and
-* Jaclyn Smith (Jaclyn.Smith@noaa.gov) of NOAA's Office of Law Enforcement.
+* Jaclyn Smith (jaclyn.Smith@noaa.gov) of NOAA's Office of Law Enforcement.

 ## Purpose